sychen52/nest-camera-site/README.md

 `uuid` is the camera uuid you would like to capture.
 Similar to the instruction linked above, expect that you need to `Filter` for `get_image`.
 The string after `uuid=` and before `&` is your camera uuid.

 These four items needs to be put into config.json

+## Acknowledgement
+Thanks to Humpheh/nest-observe for googe authentication, and dend/foggycam for the idea.